rackerlabs/docs-developer-blog/_posts/2020-07-02-mlops-foundations-powered-by-rackspace-technologys-model-factory.md

 **Tools for diagnostics, performance monitoring, and addressing model drift:**  Provides tools for data science teams to address model drift, model performance for debugging and troubleshooting, and pipeline management.

-**Model explainability for governance and regulatory compliance:** Track models, data, and parameters so you can show auditors that you employed the proper protocols.
+**Model explainability for governance and regulatory compliance:** Track models, data, and parameters to show auditors that you employed the proper protocols.

 **Platform for collaboration:** Combines DevOps tools and processes with ML workflows.
-Teams can work closely together to develop complex models and pipelines and manage model progression through the different stages of development to production, with respective versions, annotations, and history.
+Teams can work closely together to develop complex models and pipelines and manage model progression through the different development stages to production, with respective versions, annotations, and history.

 **Accelerated ROI:** Expedite the use of models in production and realize the benefits of an automated cloud-based ML lifecycle management solution with a pay-for-what-you-use